lucaskumara/campfire-bot/README.md

 ## Planned Features

-The application will be moved to production and released publicly once 3 features have been implemented to an acceptable degree of completion.

 - [x] Tags
 - [x] Custom Lobbies
 - [x] Reputation
 - [ ] Server Stats
 - [ ] Birthdays
-- [ ] Movie Night Event Planner